wyona/yanel/src/binary-dist/README-UNIX.txt

     ---------------

     1) Start Yanel by executing ./start.sh
-       IMPORTANT: Please make sure that there is no other server running on port 8080
+       IMPORTANT: Please make sure that there is no other server running on port 8080 (netstat -nt -l)

     2) Browse to http://localhost:8080/